timoast/sinto/docs/basic_usage.rst

                             Setting this flag means that fragments with the same coordinates can be identified provided they originate from a different cell barcode.
+      --version VERSION     Fragment file format version to produce.
+Use 0 for the original fragment file format (no header, 5 columns), or 1 for the updated file format (defined header, 6 columns)

 Fragment file format
 ~~~~~~~~~~~~~~~~~~~~